changhyun-ai/ai-finops-analyst-agent/README.md

 # AI FinOps Analyst Agent

-AI-powered analytics system for analyzing cloud infrastructure usage and cost data.<br>
+AI-powered analytics system for analyzing cloud infrastructure usage and cost data.

-This project simulates a FinOps environment where engineers analyze cloud resource consumption across multiple services and regions.<br>
+This project simulates a FinOps environment where engineers analyze cloud resource consumption across multiple services and regions.

 The goal of this project is to explore how AI-assisted analytics can support cloud cost monitoring, anomaly detection, and infrastructure usage analysis.

 ---